-PSI has established an internal cross-functional management system that is responsible for implementing our Conflict Minerals compliance strategy and is led by a director of purchasing who acts as the executive conflict minerals program manager.
-Senior management is briefed about the results of our due diligence efforts on a regular basis.
+PSI has established an internal cross-functional management system that is responsible for implementing PSI's Conflict Minerals compliance strategy and is led by a director of purchasing who acts as the executive conflict minerals program manager.
+Senior management is briefed about the results of the Company's due diligence efforts.